fnuecke/oc2/common/src/main/resources/assets/oc2/doc/en_us/getting_started.md

 # Getting Started
 This article describes the steps required to get a [computer](block/computer.md) up and running, and gives an example of how it can be used to interact with devices.
-We will focus on the [RISC-V processor](item/cpu_riscv.md) here, but building a [Z80](item/cpu_z80.md) computer works equivalently.
+We will focus on the [RISC-V processor](item/cpu_riscv.md) here, but building a [Z80](item/cpu_z80.md) computer works the same way, with a different set of parts.
 It makes for a cheaper start, but lacks many of the RISC-V architecture's capabilities.

 ## Building
 First things first, you need an actual computer case, plus a couple of components.
 If you haven't already, craft these first: